Get to know your herpes prodrome symptoms

 What does prodrome actually feel like?

-Prodrome typically kicks in anywhere from 30 minutes to about 2 days before visible sores appear.
-That window is actually a gift, because it gives you time to act.
-More on that in a minute.
+Timing-wise, prodrome can show up anywhere from 30 minutes to about 2 days before visible sores appear.
+That window is a gift, even though it doesn't always feel like one in the moment.
+It gives you time to act.
+We'll get there in a sec.

 Where does prodrome show up?